Child integration: Political movements and civic life

 Some Indigenous American communities can incorporate young children into the political activities of the community.
 Political violence and displacement within the community of San Agustin Loxicha, Oaxaca created an important aspect of child participation in the community's struggle.
 In this community, it is common for young children to take part in marches or sit-ins, hunger strikes, school life, child play, and accept the political part of their lives instead of seeing it as a hardship or something to be pitied.

 In the Nahua indigenous town of Tepoztlan located near Mexico City, children, adolescents, and older members of the community were involved in a 5-year long political movement against the construction of a golf course in their town.
 During assemblies children participated by aiding in the preparation of food and drinks for the crowd, while adolescents brought in groups of peers to further political involvement in the community.
 During marches and protest children and adolescents were active members of the civic movement.
 Any repression that the group suffered on behalf of the authorities was not seen as something negative in the experience of the youth, but was instead something that would further motivate their desire to be politically active.
 Through their integration into the political structure of the civil movement, the child's/adolescent's understanding of the issue expanded to such a degree that they would not only have physical presence in the group but would also be capable of offering new perspectives and potential solutions to the issue at hand.
-It is important to note that none of the children and adolescents involved were forced to do so.
+None of the children and adolescents involved were forced to do so.
 If a child showed an interest in the political movement they were encouraged by the adults to become participants but ultimately the choice was always left to them.
 Once a child decided to become involved the parents and other adults respected the pace and rhythm of that involvement.